 Why LiDAR?
 Its spatial and vertical accuracy is often unparalleled.
 After you filter ground returns, you can build an impressive DEM from LiDAR data.
 You can often use the different returns to determine the height of vegetation vs. the height of the ground surface, depending on the LiDAR instrument and the density of the vegetation- thus, you can yield both a DTM and a DSM from the same dataset!

-Some great LiDAR data sources include Open Topography, USGS Earth Explorer, NEON Open Data Portal.
+Some great LiDAR data sources include Open Topography, USGS Earth Explorer, and NEON Open Data Portal.

 If you’re still looking for LiDAR data over your area of interest, try contacting your local or regional government.
 As long as you tell them what you’re using it for, they may share their LiDAR data for free.